alterat/traduzione-sito-TD/anpr.md

 all procedures related to master data.

-With ANPR, the administrations will be able to efficiently dialogue with each other, having a singular and reliable source for citizens&#39; data.
-Even today, however, ANPR allows citizens to obtain immediate benefits, such as the request for official certificates in all municipalities, making changing one&#39;s residence simpler and immediate, with the possibility of obtaining certificates from a single portal to be activated shortly.
+With ANPR, the administrations will be able to efficiently dialogue with each other, having a single, reliable source for citizens&#39; data.
+Even today, however, ANPR allows citizens to obtain immediate benefits, such as the request for official certificates in all municipalities, making the change of one&#39;s residence simpler and immediate.
+Shortly, the possibility of obtaining certificates from a single portal will also be activated.

 {:.h4}